 When it comes to running an online store, WordPress is a far better solution than Wix.

-If you want to build a website primarily for blogging purpose, then you should definitely check out the pros and cons of both the platforms.
+If you want to build a website primarily for blogging purposes, then you should definitely check out the pros and cons of both the platforms.

 Blogging With Wix